-Finally, select the table where the rules are most advantageous to the playerwhere surrender, doubling on any two cards, and doubling after the split are allowed.
+Finally, select the table where the rules are most advantageous to the player—where surrender, doubling on any two cards and doubling after the split is allowed.
 If there are additional perks, like doubling or surrendering late, hitting split aces, and so on, all the better.

 All other criteria considered, it may be worthwhile to observe the players at a few different tables before deciding which to join.
-There are various superstitions about the effect that players, as a group, can have on each individual player’s oddsfor better or for worse.
-None of them hold true.
-Primarily, you should assess the group of people at any given table for a social perspectiveare these the kind of people you want to be surrounded with for a few hours?
+There are various superstitions about the effect that blackjack players, as a group, can have on each player’s odds—for better or for worse.
+None of them holds true.
+Primarily, you should assess the group of people at any given table for a social perspective—are these the kind of people you want to be surrounded with for a few hours?

 Primarily, you should avoid distractions.
 While you don’t necessarily need to seek the company of Stoics, excessively boisterous or intrusive players can make it difficult to maintain your concentration, causing you to lose the count or make mistakes in playing or wagering strategies.

-Sitting in one seat or another will not affect the outcome of the game, but a novice player would do well to avoid the last seat on the left (called “third base”).
-A common superstition is that the player in this position has the ability to influence the outcome of the game for everyone else.
-If the third-base player takes a hit where basic strategy indicateshe should have stood or stands when he should have hit, he’s “cursed” the tableespecially when the card he took (or failed to take) would have busted the dealer’s hand.
+Sitting in one seat or another will affect the outcome of the game.
+A novice player would do well to avoid third base, the last seat on the left.
+A common superstition is that the player in this position can influence the outcome of the game for everyone else.
+If the third-base player takes a hit where basic strategy indicates he should have stood or stands when he should have hit, he’s “cursed” the table especially when the card he took (or failed to take) would have busted the dealer’s hand.
 While this has no basis in fact, it seems to be a widely-held belief, and a novice who already feels awkward in this situation will feel all the worse for the glares he’ll get from the other players.